 X-ray diffraction (XRD) is a powerful technique for the study of powder and polycrystalline materials.
 At its simplest, Powder XRD can be used for phase identification against a database of known patterns.
 At its most advanced, high-resolution powder XRD can be used to perform Rietveld refinement yielding the crystal symmetry and atomic positions.

-The powder diffraction facility at Warwick is extremelly well equipped for the study of a wide variety of powders, polycrystalline samples and ceramics using Cu radiation.
-We have four diffractometers covering high-throughput, high-resolution, high-temperature, low-temperature and in-site reactions.
+The powder diffraction facility at Warwick is extremelly well equipped for the study of a wide variety of powders, polycrystalline samples and ceramics.
+We have five diffractometers covering high-throughput, high-resolution, high-temperature, low-temperature and in-site reactions.
 This allows for both simple Phase-ID and more complicated and detailed studies to be undertaken.

-The state of the art Panalytical X-Pert Pro MPD is our flagship powder diffractometer, offering high-resolution and a large degree of experimental flexibility.
+The Panalytical X-Pert Pro MPD is our flagship powder diffractometer, offering high-resolution and a large degree of experimental flexibility.
 Main applications include phase-ID of more complicated structures, refinement of structures via Rietveld refinement and non-ambient studies of phase-transitions.

 There are 2 sample stages for room temperature applications, a reflection / transmission spinner stage for room temperature diffraction scans, a Z-translation stage for the study of thin-films or solid ceramics.
 For non-ambient experiments the Anton Paar HTK1200N spinner chamber is capable of achieving temperatures between 25°C and 1200°C in either air or a vacumn and is also equipped with a capillary spinner.
 Coupled with the high-resolution and fast detector, this allows detailed non-ambient experiments to be undertaken looking at phase-transitions and the formation of materials at high temperature.